5 Angle Grinder Jigs for Safer, Straighter Metal Cuts

 Build notes

-- Adjust the guide position so the wheel only exposes the necessary cutting width.
+- Adjust the guide so the wheel exposes only the cutting depth you need.

 Why use one

-- Prevents accidental damage when cutting flush or near welded joints.
+- It helps prevent accidental damage during flush cuts or cuts near welded joints.

 ⚙️ 5.
 Quick-Change Flange & Wheel Holder Table